 - 29 Carving tools

 This goes without saying but a beginner can get lost in the world of leather.
 There are many different types of leather – you can learn more about the many kinds of leather available for your projects here.

 You can use scrap leather for your first projects and experiments and then go on to buy vegetable-tanned leather for your subsequent projects.
-A 2 mm (3 ounze) is needed for outer work (making wallets, backpacks etc) and for carving purposes and 1 mm is used for inner work.
-Super soft and lightweight leather is most preferred for making hand bags – it is easy to sew and soft to touch.
-7 to 8 ounze (2.8- 3.4 mm) thick leather is used for making belts.
+A 2 mm (3 ounce) is needed for outer work (making wallets, backpacks etc) and carving purposes and 1 mm is used for inner work.
+Super soft and lightweight leather is most preferred for making handbags – it is easy to sew and soft to touch.
+7 to 8 ounce (2.8- 3.4 mm) thick leather is used for making belts.